Art Conservation for the Midwest — Preserving What Matters

 A picture is hanging on a wall next to a rope barrier.

-Packing and transportation, installation, display and framing guidance, and collections care to protect artworks across changing environments.
+Packing and transportation, installation, display and framing guidance, and collections care to protect artworks across time and space.

 A line drawing of a person 's head with a rainbow and clouds coming out of it.